chandanhpcic/docs/source/manual/aliases.rst

 ..
 Tip::

-    Since external alias types won't be touched by OPNsense, you can use :code:`pfctl` directly in scripts to manage its contents. (e.g. :code:`pfctl -t MyAlias -T add 10.0.0.3` to add **10.0.0.3** to **MyAlias**)
+    Since external alias types won't be touched by Reticen8, you can use :code:`pfctl` directly in scripts to manage its contents. (e.g. :code:`pfctl -t MyAlias -T add 10.0.0.3` to add **10.0.0.3** to **MyAlias**)

 ....................................